-Sometimes, when the media comes over to interview me about my collection, I’ll move a few barrels upstairs.
+Sometimes, when the media interview me about my collection, I’ll move several barrels to a more charming location.
 That’s why the following photo makes it look like there’s space . . .

 . . . but it probably only stayed that way for a day or two.
 For the last few years, the locker has been FILLED with barrels holding more than 5,000 balls, and yes, I know this is officially a First World Problem, but I’ve been stressed lately about storage space.

 This past weekend, I took a little road trip to the Bronx:

 No, I didn’t visit Yankee Stadium, but it just so happened that my route took me right past it.
 My destination was a lumber yard, and I brought a special friend with me:

 His name is David.
 That’s him in the photo above, and as you can see, the wood took up all the space in our station wagon — and then some.

 Here’s what it looked like inside the car:

 I drove *very* carefully to the storage space.
 Then I dropped off David with the wood, returned the car to the garage, and grabbed us some lunch.
 When I finally made it back, I was surprised to see that David had moved all the barrels out of the locker:

 The locker was empty, except for a few planks of wood that he’d placed in there: